Greybody factors of string-corrected d-dimensional black holes: Introduction

 where $T_{\mathcal{H}}$ is the Hawking temperature of the black hole space time and the $+/-$ sign addresses radiation composed by fermions or bosons, respectively.
 The frequency-dependent factor $\gamma(\omega)$ is the greybody factor.
 Integrating the expression above over the entire frequency spectrum yields the black hole emission rate.

 The greybody factor is directly connected to the asymptotic observation of Hawking radiation.
 Indeed, at the vicinity of the black hole horizon, Hawking radiation is black body radiation.
 However, as the radiation propagates outside the region bounded by the event horizon it encounters the gravitational potential generated by the black hole itself and scatters on its nontrivial spacetime curvature.
 This results in the reflection and transmission of the Hawking radiation.
 The actual spectrum observed by an asymptotic observer is different from a blackbody spectrum.
-A black hole greybody factor is a transmission probability: a quantity that describes the deviation of the Hawking radiation from a pure blackbody radiation.
+Black hole greybody factors are functions characterizing the tunnelling probability of perturbations through the black hole effective potential \cite{Parikh:1999mf}.
+A greybody factor is a transmission probability: a quantity that describes the deviation of the Hawking radiation from a pure blackbody radiation.
 The computation of these factors is therefore crucial in order to understand the Hawking radiation from a semiclassical point of view.

+Recently it was observed that black hole greybody factors could also be important in the modelling of post-merger gravitational wave ringdown signals \cite{Oshita:2022pkc,Oshita:2023cjz,Okabayashi:2024qbz,Konoplya:2024lir}.
+The ringdown phase, describing the relaxation of the remnant black hole, is typically modeled using quasinormal modes, which correspond to exponentially damped oscillations.
+Although black hole spectroscopy is based on quasinormal modes, these are known to be highly sensitive to relatively small deformations of the black hole geometry.
+Differently than the quasinormal spectra, greybody factors are stable under such small deformations \cite{Rosato:2024arw,Oshita:2024fzf}.
+Therefore, greybody factors may be useful not only for computing the spectrum of Hawking radiation but also in the context of astrophysical observations of gravitational waves from black holes.

 Greybody factors are directly related to the propagation of fields $\psi$ in a black hole space time.
 The propagating fields can be any field coupled to gravity, or even linear perturbations of the metric tensor field itself.
 The simplest case corresponds to a minimally coupled massless scalar field, for which emission spectra have been computed for scalar fields in nonrotating \cite{Page:1976df} and rotating asymptotically flat black holes \cite{Page:1976ki,Starobinsky:1973aij} in $d=4$ Einstein gravity.
 More recently, these studies have been extended to asymptotically de Sitter black holes, either static \cite{Crispino:2013pya} or rotating \cite{CarneirodaCunha:2015qln} and for near-BPS black holes in $d=4, 5$ \cite{Maldacena:1997ih}.
 Generic fields have been considered in \cite{Boonserm:2008zg}.